Tenant and customer feedback helps us to shape future policy and strategy.

 Tenant Satisfaction Survey

-North Ayrshire Council has commissioned Lowland Market Research to carry out the 3 yearly Tenant Satisfaction Survey.
+North Ayrshire Council has commissioned Research Resource to carry out the 3 yearly Tenant Satisfaction Survey.
 We published the results in our Tenancy Matters magazine.

 To comment on current North Ayrshire Council consultations, visit the Community Planning Partnership website.